Vibracoustic

 Sourcing of Sustainable Natural Rubber

 Natural rubber from the rubber tree Hevea Brasiliensis has a lower CO2 footprint than synthetic rubber from fossil fuel based raw materials.
 However, to avoid environmental harm and ensure fair working conditions, the rubber’s origin must be closely monitored.
 To drive and support environmentally conscious and socially ethical sourcing practices, we invest in materials that are certified by PEFC (Programme for the Endorsement of Forest Certification).
-This helps us to minimize the risk of deforestation.

 Renewable, Recycled, and Non-Hazardous Compounds